Argyresthia pulchella

 Argyresthia pulchella is a moth of the family Yponomeutidae.
 It is found in Fennoscandia, the Netherlands, France, Germany, Switzerland, Austria, Italy, Poland, the Czech Republic, Slovakia, Romania, Latvia, Estonia and Russia.

 The wingspan is 10–13 mm.
-The forewings are dark brown to brownish black.
 Adults are on wing from the beginning of June to August.

-The larvae feed on Sorbus aucuparia and sometimes Malus and Corylus avellana.
-They feed on the fruit of their host plant.
+The larvae feed on rowan (Sorbus aucuparia) and sometimes apple (Malus species) and hazel (Corylus avellana), feeding on the fruit of their host plant.